-In early March, one of CanGO’s Directors, Mr. Conrad Joseph, flew to Guyana to make final travel and accommodation arrangements for the children and a parent each.
+In March 2019, one of CanGO’s Directors, Mr. Conrad Joseph, flew to Guyana to make final travel and accommodation arrangements for the children and a parent each.

 On March 15, Conrad met all the children and their parents in Charity and brought them to Georgetown where arrangements were made, through the Ministry of Indigenous Peoples Affairs, for them to stay at the Amerindian Hostel.